sethyuan/logseq-plugin-linker/README.md

 # logseq-plugin-linker

-Dynamically replaces a link's URI.
+Dynamically replaces a link's path.
 It allows you to store big files (like video) outside of Logseq.

 ## Usage

+## Notice

+The prefix matching is case insensitive, don't use paths that only differ in casing.

 ## Buy me a coffee